The RCN supports mandatory regulation of HCAs and APs

 In England the Care Certificate was implemented from 1 April 2015.
 Employers are expected to help new support workers achieve the standards in the certificate within around 12 weeks of starting employment.
 For more information visit the Health Education England website.

-There are separate sets of codes relating to conduct and practice in the independent sector, produced by the Scottish Social Services Council.
-The council requires all their support workers to be on a register and they are now moving to a fitness to practise model.
+There are separate sets of codes relating to conduct and practice in the independent sector.
 For more information please visit the Scottish Social Services Council website.

 In Wales a code of practice for NHS Wales employers and a code of conduct for health care support workers has been available since 2011.
-In 2016 an NHS Wales Skills and Career Development framework has been introduced for all support workers and can be found here.
+In 2016 an NHS Wales Skills and Career Development framework Developing Excellence in Healthcare was introduced for all support workers.

 The RCN has published various policy papers setting out its position on regulation.
 You can use these to find more information on the perceived benefits of regulating HCAs.